-Let us return to example (351), repeated here as (405).
+Let us return to example (409), repeated here as (464).

-(405) Pete talks and John talks or John walks.
+(464) Pete talks and John talks or John walks.

 We have said that under certain circumstances it may turn out to be both true and false, depending on how we read it.
 These interpretations are also called readings.
-In this lecture we shall be interested in understand how different readings are also structurally different.
+In this lecture we shall be interested in understanding how different readings may also be structurally different.
+(Structural differences are not the only reason for different interpretations.)
 The syntactic notion that is pivotal here is that of scope.
-Intuitively, the scope is that string part (constituent) that serves as an argument to some head.
+We shall say that every constituent has a scope; the scope is that string part (constituent) that serves as a semantic argument to it.
+This definition is semantic by intention.
+However, we can also give syntactic correspondences for the scope and thereby eliminate reference to semantics.
+For example, for a head the scope is exactly its complement.
 We shall fill this definition with life right away.
-In (405) we find two logical connectives, /and/ and /or/.
+In (464) we find two logical connectives, /and/ and /or/.
 Each of them takes two CPs, one to the right and one to the left.
 This is all the requirements they make on the syntactic side.
 This means that syntactically the sentence can be given two different structures.
-They are shown in Figure 8.
+They are shown in Figure 10.
 The structure of the individual CPs is not shown, to save space.
 Let us look at (a).
 We can tell from its structure what its meaning is.
 We shall work it out starting at the bottom.
 The complement of /or/ is the CP /John walks/.
 So, /or John walks/ is a constituent formed from /or/ and /John walks/.
 This means that its meaning is derived by applying the meaning of /or/ to the meaning of /John walks/.
-Notice that the latter is also the constituent that the node labelled C just above /or/ c-commands (recall the definition of ccommand form Lecture 12).
+Notice that the latter is also the constituent that the node labelled C just above /or/ ccommands (recall the definition of c-command form Lecture 12).
 The meaning of the lower C' node is therefore

-(406) $(\lambda y.\lambda x.x \cup y)(g(\text{John walks}))$ = $\lambda x.x \cup g(\text{John walks})$
+(465) $(\lambda y.\lambda x.x \cup y)(g(\text{John walks}))$ = $\lambda x.x \cup g(\text{John walks})$